jonbmartin/pulpy/README.rst

 	cd /path/to/pulpy
 	pip install -e .

+An example backend that supports this editable install is: pip==24.2, setuptools==75.1.0, wheel==0.44.0.

 Tests are currently run through GitHub Actions on submission of pull requests or on commits to the main branch.